-Note, when referring to CSF flow in the setting on imaging we are referring to pulsatile to-and-fro flow due to vascular pulsations rather than bulk transport of CSF (the mechanism by which produced CSF is absorbed, via absorption at arachnoid granulations and via the glymphatic pathway).
+Note, when referring to CSF flow in the context of imaging we are referring to pulsatile to-and-fro flow due to vascular pulsations rather than bulk transport of CSF (the mechanism by which secreted CSF circulates through the CNS via the glymphatic pathway with absorption at arachnoid granulations).
 The latter is too slow to be easily assessed clinically.

 Phase contrast technique

 Time-resolved 2D phase contrast imaging with velocity encoding is the most widely used method and relies upon location specific sequential application of a pair of phase encoding pulses in opposite directions.
 Stationary protons will experience the same pulse at both times and therefore return no signal.
 Protons that have moved will experience different phase encoding pulses and will thus be visible 1.